Consider the process, indeed the lifecycle, of a species

 First, there is frontier or edge growth at a time constant related to the distance in parameter one and proportional in quantity over time to the function in #7, as the first colonizers reach out from the leading edge of the population into untouched hinterlands.

-For example, if the pine cone fell from an airplane in the middle of an infinite plane, then the leading edge growth would be proportional to the radius at a given time, and the radius at the given time would be proportional to the distance from parent to child.
+For example, if the pine cones fell from an airplane in the middle of an infinite plane, then the leading edge growth would be proportional to the (circumference which is proportional to the) radius at a given time, and the radius at the given time would be about the average distance from parent to child times the number of generations since zero day.
 So that's just an expanding circle, and 2*pi*R has its role describing it.

 Eventually, the entire island, continent, or reachable habitat has been reached by the frontier, and the edge effect hits zero.
 Even on a sphere such as the Earth, once the travel speed accounts for half the circumference, frontier growth goes to zero.